apollographql/apollo-server/docs/source/api/apollo-server.md

 ## `ApolloServer.getMiddleware`

-Similar to the `applyMiddleware` method above, though rather than applying the composition of the various Apollo Server middlewares which comprise a full-featured Apollo Server deployment (e.g. middleware for HTTP body parsing, GraphQL Playground, uploads and subscriptions) the `getMiddleware` simply returns the middleware.
+Similar to the `applyMiddleware` method above, though rather than applying the composition of the various Apollo Server middlewares which comprise a full-featured Apollo Server deployment (e.g. middleware for HTTP body parsing, GraphQL Playground and subscriptions) the `getMiddleware` simply returns the middleware.

 The `getMiddleware` method takes the same arguments as `applyMiddleware` **except** `app` should not be passed.
 Instead, the result of `getMiddleware` must be added as a middleware directly to an existing application (e.g. with `app.use(...)`).